Shushanik enjoys sharing recipes of dishes from her home country. She also likes discovering new dishes and sharing them with her readers.

 Suluguni cheese is a pickled Georgian cheese that has a sour, moderately salty flavor, a dimpled texture, and an elastic consistency.
 A typical sulguni cheese is shaped as a flat disc, 2.5 to 3.5 centimeters thick.
 It is usually sold either in vacuum packs with all the cheeses, or in a can (cheese in water) in a dairy section.
 If you can't find it, you can substitute it with mozzarella cheese.

 Lavash is a thin Armenian flatbread.
-I often see it in regular supermarkets, so it's not a hard find.
+I often see it in regular supermarkets, so it's not hard to find.

 - 2 Armenian lavash, large